Jurisdictions Regulating Pre-Settlement Funding Rates: A Double-Edged Sword

 What is pre-settlement funding?

 Pre-settlement funding, also known as litigation finance or lawsuit funding, is a type of advance that gives plaintiffs the money they need while awaiting a settlement or judgment from their case.
+If you’re unable to work due to your injuries and your lawsuit is strong enough to win, you might be able to get approved for pre-settlement funding.
 In exchange for a percentage of the principal you receive from your future settlement, you obtain non-recourse funding that is not repaid if the case is lost.
-Having access to these funds gives claimants an advantage in obtaining a fair settlement, particularly those who are unable to work due to their injuries.
-It allows you to continue your fight with the necessary resources to take care of yourself and remain financially stable throughout the entire ordeal.

 What are the issues with regulating pre-settlement funding rates in a similar way to bank loans?